thanhnguyencanh/LfD4hri/README.md

 # 3. Building and examples

-License
+# 4. License

+# 5. Citation

-If you use IRAF-SLAM in an academic work, please cite:
+If you use this work in an academic work, please cite:

     @article{canh2026human,
       title={Human-to-Robot Interaction: Learning from Video Demonstration for Robot Imitation},